-One such opportunity sample this style of photography was when we were asked to work on a commission photographing the Queens Cousin the 7th marquess of Bath for a book cover and personal website for the Marquess.
-It would involve traveling down at his substantial gaff Longleat.
-We were up to the challenge and headed of with our team for the day.
+OOne such opportunity was when I was asked to work on a commission photographing the Queen’s Cousin the 7th marquess of Bath, or as we really know him, Lord Bath.
+The commission was for a book cover and his personal website for the Marquess.
+It would involve traveling down at his substantial house at Longleat which is also a very famous animal sanctuary.

 I was only allowed to bring very minimal equipment such as single flashlight such as Profoto B1X and my Nikon camera.
 We were not allowed to video any material at all.
 We were also not allowed to photograph in and around the great house as it was open to the public.
 I of course was a little worried about the amount of work we needed to cover in the day and if Lord bath would be up for this?
 The lighting in the apartment was fairly dark in general and had to use a slight timed exposure to balance out ambient lighting and flash.

 Below is a screengrab from the elements for the official composite image.
 The images were all shot on the day by me ready to composite in Photoshop on my return.
 I have shown some of the processes it takes to create one of these composite images.
 The picture of Lord Bath was designed to emulate one of the master paintings of landed gentry so famous in the great houses of Britain.
 When combined, the final image was a very powerful version that was used on the book cover and of course on ALEXANDER THYNN, 7TH MARQUESS OF BATH website.

 To photograph someone with such a closeness to royalty, there is a certain protocol that you must follow and criteria that you must first pass.
 It was an honour to be considered to get so close to a royal celebrity.
 When I was introduced to Lord Bath he was very gracious and patient with me and the team and was a very easy-going subject willing to work with us.
 At no time did he make us feel that we were in the way.
 We were there for the day to capture all his wonderfully bright waistcoat for his book and shoot images for his new website.